 Graduate Research Conference - Guidelines for Participation

 Participation in the Graduate Research Conference (GRC) poster, podium, and performance sessions is open to all Western Illinois University graduate students.
-All prospective participants must submit an abstract and presenter information, which also confirms that they have read and understood these guidelines, by November 29, 2013 .
+All prospective participants must submit an abstract and presenter information, which also confirms that they have read and understood these guidelines, by January 20, 2017 .
+(Deadline extended to January 27, 2017.)
 Please read the following and refer to the Instructions for Abstract Submission before submitting abstract and presenter information.
 Students who submit an abstract agree to present if accepted.

 1. Be prepared to answer questions about your presentation.